pdstools.prediction.Prediction¶

 Time and Configuration Fields: - DateRange Min - The minimum date in the summary time range - DateRange Max - The maximum date in the summary time range - Duration - The duration in seconds between the minimum and maximum snapshot times - Prediction: The prediction name - Channel: The channel name - Direction: The direction (e.g., Inbound, Outbound) - ChannelDirectionGroup: Combined Channel/Direction identifier - isValid: Boolean indicating if the prediction data is valid - usesNBAD: Boolean indicating if this is a standard NBAD prediction - isMultiChannel: Boolean indicating if this is a multichannel prediction - ControlPercentage: Percentage of responses in control group - TestPercentage: Percentage of responses in test group

-Performance Metrics: - Performance: Weighted model performance (AUC) - Positives: Sum of positive responses - Negatives: Sum of negative responses - Responses: Sum of all responses - Positives_Test: Sum of positive responses in test group - Positives_Control: Sum of positive responses in control group - Positives_NBA: Sum of positive responses in NBA group - Negatives_Test: Sum of negative responses in test group - Negatives_Control: Sum of negative responses in control group - Negatives_NBA: Sum of negative responses in NBA group - CTR: Clickthrough rate (Positives over Positives + Negatives) - CTR_Test: Clickthrough rate for test group (model propensitities) - CTR_Control: Clickthrough rate for control group (random propensities) - CTR_NBA: Clickthrough rate for NBA group (available only when Impact Analyzer is used) - Lift: Lift in Engagement when testing prioritization with just Adaptive Models vs just Random Propensity
+Performance Metrics: - Performance: Weighted model performance (AUC) in range 0.5-1.0 - Positives: Sum of positive responses - Negatives: Sum of negative responses - Responses: Sum of all responses - Positives_Test: Sum of positive responses in test group - Positives_Control: Sum of positive responses in control group - Positives_NBA: Sum of positive responses in NBA group - Negatives_Test: Sum of negative responses in test group - Negatives_Control: Sum of negative responses in control group - Negatives_NBA: Sum of negative responses in NBA group - CTR: Clickthrough rate (Positives over Positives + Negatives) - CTR_Test: Clickthrough rate for test group (model propensitities) - CTR_Control: Clickthrough rate for control group (random propensities) - CTR_NBA: Clickthrough rate for NBA group (available only when Impact Analyzer is used) - Lift: Lift in Engagement when testing prioritization with just Adaptive Models vs just Random Propensity

 Technology Usage Indicators: - usesImpactAnalyzer: Boolean indicating if Impact Analyzer is used